syncfusion/blazor-docs/src/charts/sparkline/getting-started.md

 > Refer [code block](#populate-sparkline-with-data) to know the property value of **ClimateData**.

-## Add data label
+## Adding data label

-You can add data labels to improve the readability of the `Sparkline` component.
-This can be achieved by [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SparklineDataLabelSettings~Visible.html) property in the [`SparklineDataLabelSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html).
+You can add data labels to improve the readability of the Sparkline component.
+This can be achieved by setting the [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SparklineDataLabelSettings~Visible.html) property to **true** in the [`SparklineDataLabelSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.SparklineDataLabelSettings.html).

 Available types are:

 * Start
 * End
 * All